beeware/Python-Apple-support/README.rst

 selected pre-requisites, and packaging them as static libraries that can be incorporated into an XCode project.

-The binaries support x86_64 for macOS; arm64 for iOS and appleTV devices;
-and armv7k for watchOS.
+The binaries support x86_64 and arm64 for macOS; arm64 for iOS and appleTV devices; and armv7k for watchOS.
 This should enable the code to run on:

-* MacBook
+* MacBook (including MacBooks using Apple Silicon)
-* iMac
+* iMac (including iMacs using Apple Silicon)
 * Mac Pro
 * iPhone (5s or later)
 * iPad (5th gen or later)